-I. The Economic Recovery Program
+The Economic Recovery Program I.

-A. Sticking to the Fundamentals

-- Concerns about threatened deficits are very real and are justified.
-But they are not a consequence of the Reagan program, which is fundamentally sound-we must follow through on its principles of spending reduction, lower taxes to restore economic incentive, a firm but fair monetary policy, and a strong defense. - We can act to cut the deficit without undermining the recovery program or putting additional 'drag' on the economy during the recession.
+- Α. Sticking to Fundamentals - Concerns about threatened deficits are very real 1. and justifiable.
+But those deficits are not a result of the Reagan program, which is fundamentally sound--we must follow through on its principles of spending reduction, lower taxes to restore economic incentive, a firm but fair monetary policy, and a strong defense. - 2.
+We can act to cut the deficit without undermining the recovery program or putting additional 'drag' on the economy during the recession.
 We are aiming at sustaining recovery after the recession: that is what the debate is all about.
 No one seriously advocates tax increases or other fiscal tightening during the recession. - 3.
-There are positive signs in the economy.
+Significant progress is being made on the economy.
 Inflation in 1981 dropped to 8.9%, the lowest since 1977.
-In February and March producer prices dropped for the first time in 6 years, and the CPI rose at only an annualized 3.6% rate in the first quarter, the lowest rate since 1972. - 4.
-Furthermore, while interest rates remain much too high, they have come down.
+Producer prices dropped in February and March, and in March the CPI declined by 0.3%--the first such decline since 1965, and the largest drop since 1953.
+This is dramatic progress on what everyone considered to be our number one economic problem. - At the same time, while interest rates remain much 4. too high, they have come down, and there is reason to expect a steady downward trend with a few fluctuations.
 16 1/2% is better than 21%.
-Most projections now show a continuing, but erratic, downward trend in rates during 1982.
-That trend must be sustained by cooperation between the President and Congress to demonstrate a consistent, steady course-the will to keep spending under control-and by keeping in place the tax changes that encourage savings, work, and investment.
+Cooperation between the President and Congress will help bring rates down, by showing a consistent, firm course: to bring deficits down, keep spending under control, and pursuing tax policies that encourage work, savings, and investment.

-B. The Recession
+в.
+The Recession

-- 1. The recession is the reason why we need to make adjustments: it has driven down revenues and driven up spending, while lower inflation has the immediate effect of cutting revenues but a lagging effect on moderating spending. - There are two aspects to the downturn: first, the Carter administration tried to prime the pump in 1980 after experimenting with monetary restraint-the subsequent clampdown proved that the 'recovery' from that recession was a false one.
-Only now are the full effects of the (resumed) 1980 recession being felt.

-This time around we must have a real, sustained recovery.
+- 1. The recession is the reason why we need to make adjustments: it has driven down revenues promptly (lower inflation, slower growth) but has a lagged effect on slowing some spending, while in the short term unemployment and other costs rise. - In 1980 the Carter administration tried to prime the 2. pump after experimenting with monetary restraint-- the subsequent clampdown proved that the 'recovery' from that recession was a false one.
+Only now are the full effects of the (now-resumed) recession being felt.
+The important thing this time is to ensure a real, sustained recovery.

-- 3. Compounding our difficulties are long-term problems in autos and housing, partly induced by the rampant inflation of recent years and partly due to inconsistent policies on energy, taxes and productivity.
+- 3. Compounding our difficulties are long-term problems in autos and housing, partly induced by the rampant inflation of recent years and partly due to inconsistent policies on energy, taxes, and productivity.
 The Reagan administration is working full time to deal with these underlying problems, and progress is being made.
-We are seeing hard bargaining between labor and management in the auto industry that bode well for a more rational industrial policy. - 4.
-Major shifts in policy are bound to bring instability and uncertainty as we make the transition-particularly when we are moving out of a period of double-digit inflation.
+We are seeing hard bargaining between labor and management in the auto industry that may bode well for a more rational industrial policy. - 4.
+Major shifts in policy are bound to bring instability as we make the transition--particularly when we are moving out of a period of double-digit inflation.
 But we must make the transition, for the only alternative is inflation and stagnation.
-We must improve our chances for stable growth by acting swiftly to control projected deficits.
+We must improve our chances for stable growth by acting swiftly to control projected budget deficits.